tbensky/PrologScheduling/README.md

 solved in a procedural language.
 Prolog may make the implementation easier on you.

-# Prolog and Scheduling: getting started
+# Prolog and Scheduling: Getting Started

 In sum, here's how this scheduling project works.

-I have N classrooms and M classes to be placed within the rooms.
-M can vary, and I'd like to pack the classes into a mininmal number of rooms.
-In other words, pack in the classes, minimizing N.
+I have `N` classrooms and M classes to be placed within the rooms.
+The number of classes, `M`, can vary, and I'd like to pack the classes into a mininmal number of rooms.
+In other words, pack in the `M` classes, minimizing `N`.

 The classes are specified (by me), as having a name, number, and required time slot.
 The time slot comes from a list of times that a class is allowed to be scheduled over.
 For example, one group of